 Metro must describe the evaluation process that will be utilized to score intermediate proposals in the solicitation document.
-Metro may choose to establish an evaluation committee with various experts from within and outside Metro.
+Metro may choose to establish an evaluation committee with various experts from within and outside

+Metro.
 For contracts under \$50,000 there is no required minimum number of evaluators on the panel.
 Contracts over \$50,000 shall be evaluated by at least 3 evaluators.
+The Procurement Officer must approve in advance the composition of any evaluation committee that does not comply with the above requirements.
 To maintain a fair and consistent process, all intermediate proposals should be evaluated by the same evaluators and in the same manner.